Grand Duke Dmitri Pavlovich of Russia: Exile in Paris

 In Paris, Dmitri took rooms at a hotel until he found a modest two-room apartment.
 The proceeds from the sale of his St Peterburg palace enabled him to live well but they depleted quickly.
 He had given generously to other emigres in need and to Russian charities.
 In the summer of 1921, Dmitri accompanied his sister to Denmark to a reunion with her son Prince Lennart.
-While in Denmark, Dmitri saw the Marling family again and with his sister visited the Dowager Empress, Maria Feodorovna, who had retired to her villa Hvidore.
+While in Denmark, Dmitri saw the Marling family again and with his sister visited Maria Feodorovna, who had retired to her villa Hvidore.

 With his economic resources depleting, Grand Duke Dmitri found employment serving on the board of a Champagne firm.
 An American journalist described him around this time as attractive: "He is, in his slender well-groomed person, all that a grand duke should be – especially if you like your grand duke young, clean-shaven, and concave at the waistline.
 He has a figure like Rudolph Valentino".
 Well known in the Paris scene of the 1920s, Dmitri was then having an affair with opera singer Marthe Davelli.
 It was through her that Dmitri became close to Gabrielle "Coco" Chanel.
 "You take him", the singer allegedly offered him to her old friend: "He is too expensive for me".
 Chanel and Dmitri, who had actually met before in pre-World War I Paris, became lovers.
 Their relationship lasted around a year.
 It began in spring 1921 with an off-season stay in Monte Carlo where they tried to live as discreetly as possible.
 Dmitri's sister, Maria Pavlovna, found a niche for herself in the rising Paris fashion industry by founding a business called "Kitmir" that specialized in bead and sequin embroidery and did much work for Chanel.
 It was Dmitri who introduced Chanel to Ernest Beaux, the perfumer who created Chanel No. 5, her most enduring product.
 Coco and Dmitri spent a happy summer at a villa near Arcachon.
 Their romance fizzled out, but they remained friends.
 Chanel would later comment: "These grand dukes, they are all the same, an admirable face behind which there is nothing, green eyes, broad shoulders, fine hands... the most peaceful people, shyness itself.
 They drink just not to be afraid.
 Tall, handsome, superb these Russians are.
 And behind that is nothing: hollowness and vodka."